aakers24/THM/Paths/SOC1/SOC1.md

         * A way to move analysis files, logs, and malware samples to and from the VM without compromising the host or anything else.

     * Building a sandbox from scratch is most often not necessary.
-It is often faster/easier to set up and open-source sandbox.
+It is often faster/easier to set up an open-source sandbox.
 They provide a framework for performing basic dynamic analysis and are customizable.

         * Some open-source sandboxes include -